Biden: Main worry is Trump will try to ‘steal this election’

 Also Wednesday, Biden acknowledged during a virtual NAACP forum that questions raised about his support for the 1994 crime bill are “legitimate.”
 Biden helped write the tough-on-crime bill when he was a Delaware senator.
 Critics say it contributed to the mass incarceration of racial minorities.

 Black voters remain key to Democrats’ chances in the general election.
-Biden has engaged in a concerted outreach effort to the African American community, and he has released a plan focused on black economic mobility and racial disparities in health care and education systems.
+Biden has engaged in a concerted outreach effort to the African American community, and has released a plan focused on black economic mobility and racial disparities in health care and education systems.

-“Watch what I do,” he said during the forum.
+“Watch what I do,” Biden said during the forum.
 “Judge me based on what I do, what I say and to whom I say it.”